thegetty/grj-20/content/talking-criticism-with-david-antin.md

 {% figure 'fig-4-6' %}

-You might summarize it by saying that it’s a shifting of roles in which traditional categories of activity or professional behavior of people whose identity seemed secure enough in the past no longer really obtains. . . .
+> You might summarize it by saying that it’s a shifting of roles in which traditional categories of activity or professional behavior of people whose identity seemed secure enough in the past no longer really obtains. . . .
 In a sense I suppose this does belong to what’s coming to be called the McLuhan age, in which the fantastic media mix of what were previously separate arts goes on at an ever-increasing and uncanny rate of speed, an acceleration puzzling to view.[^44]

 *Impressed* is a funny word for Kozloff to use, for he seems concerned by the so-called McLuhan age, which is characterized by not only a return to acoustics and orality but also a post-medium situation that parallels the breakdown of strictly defined roles.
 Needless to say, this new art-world formation challenged the possibility of critical distance, and Antin consciously acknowledged this by working within the maelstrom.
 In a vignette included in his second book, *talking at the boundaries* ([**[fig. 7]**](#fig-4-7)), Antin tells a story about a conversation he had with Kozloff and the fact that he saw Antin’s position as part of the problem:

-on my way down madison avenue i ran into max
+> on my way down madison avenue i ran into max
+>

-kozloff who I hadn’t seen for over a year and since it was
+> kozloff who I hadn’t seen for over a year and since it was
+>

-about one oclock we went into one of those steak-n-brew
+> about one oclock we went into one of those steak-n-brew
+>

-places to sit and talk over lunch max who is one
+> places to sit and talk over lunch<span class="poetry-tab"> </span>max<span class="poetry-tab"> </span>who is one
+>

-of the most serious art critics I know was concerned
+> of the most serious art critics I know<span class="poetry-tab"> </span>was concerned
+>

-about the way my new work was going he was afraid
+> about the way my new work was going<span class="poetry-tab"> </span>he was afraid
+>

-that by putting my critical concerns in an art context and
+> that by putting my critical concerns in an art context and
+>

-“becoming an artist” I was going to lose any chance i had
+> “becoming an artist” I was going to lose any chance i had
+>

-to have a serious effect on peoples minds he was
+> to have a serious effect on peoples minds<span class="poetry-tab"> </span>he was
+>

-more familiar with my art critical writing than with my poetry
+> more familiar with my art critical writing than with my poetry
+>

-and hed recently published one of the talk-pieces in *art*
+> and hed recently published one of the talk-pieces in *art*
+>

-*forum* so he may have had a better chance to collect feed-
+> *forum* so he may have had a better chance to collect feed-
+>

-back but what bothered him most was that the usual
+> back<span class="poetry-tab"> </span>but what bothered him most was that the usual
+>

-effect of estheticizing a discourse was to neutralize it
+> effect of estheticizing a discourse was to neutralize it
+>

-and I agreed that this was a danger[^45]
+> <span class="poetry-tab"> </span>and I agreed that this was a danger[^45]

 {% figure 'fig-4-7' %}